-Quadwriter, by contrast, relies only on fonts that are in the same directory as your other project source files.
-This is a feature: it means that everything necessary to render the document travels together in the same directory.
+Quadwriter, by contrast, prefers to rely on fonts that are in the same directory as your other project source files.
+This is a feature: it means that everything necessary to render the document can travel together in the same directory.
 You can re-render it anywhere with identical results.
 You never have the problem — still with us after 35 years of desktop word processing — that “oh, you need to install such-and-such font in your system before it will work.”
 Bah!

 Quadwriter supports the usual TrueType (.ttf) and OpenType (.otf) font files.
 It also supports WOFF files (.woff).
 To add fonts to your Quadwriter experience:

 Within your project directory, create a subdirectory called "fonts".

 Within "fonts", create a subdirectory for each font family you want to use in your Quadwriter document.
 The names of these subdirectories will become the acceptable values for the font-family attribute in your documents.

 If there is only one font file in the family subdirectory, then it is used every time the font family is requested.

 Alternatively, you can specify styled variants by creating within the family directory style subdirectories called "regular", "bold", "italic", and "bold-italic".

 Though this system may seem like a lot of housekeeping, it’s nice for two reasons.
 First, we use the filesystem to map font names to font files, and avoid having another configuration file floating around our project.
 Second, we create a layer of abstraction between font names and files.
 This makes it easy to change the fonts in the document: you just put new fonts in the appropriate font-family directory, and you don’t need to faff about with the source file itself.